AlgoTradingHub/theplatform-book/source/queries.md

 Relational queries are nice tool to have in a vector language.
 They form a special sub-language operating on tables somewhat similar to SQL.
 The term "record" referenced below means a row of fields taken from a table.

 ::: note
-Queries support is currently limited to “select” polyad & "upsert" triad.
+Queries support is currently limited to "select" polyad & "upsert" triad.
 :::

 ## Select

-In order to execute a query, one must first define a query expression, compile it into internal representation and apply “fetch” verb to get results.
+In order to execute a query, one must first define a query expression, compile it into internal representation and apply "fetch" verb to get results.
 All three stages are done explicitly.

 ### Overall syntax